 - Ensure students, faculty, and staff have adequate and appropriate facilities

-The implementation of these priorities will be guided by the Chair of the Department, Program Director, and Director of Clinical Education.
+The implementation of these priorities will be guided by the Department Chair, Graduate Program Director, and Director of Clinical Education.
 A number of department committees will have the responsibility for core priorities related to their specific mandates (e.g., the Curriculum Committee will undertake curriculum enhancements under Strategic Priority 3).

 The Department of Communicative Disorders and Sciences is committed to the principle of equal opportunity.
 The University, College, and Department do not discriminate in the delivery of professional services or the conduct of research and scholarly activity based on age, citizenship, disability, ethnicity, gender-identity, genetic information, marital status, national origin, physical characteristics, race, religion, sex, sexual orientation, and veteran status.